keithalewis/papers/ftap.md

 $$
 It represents the amount you would get from unwinding your current position and the trades you just did.
-If you have a large position in illiquid instruments this is mathematical assumption that does not reflect reality.
+If you have a large position in illiquid instruments this mathematical assumption that does not reflect reality.

 ### Arbitrage